The Bay of Kotor, MontenegroUnrivalled Scenery, Labyrinth Walled Old Towns, Shore-Skirting Drives & Marina Bling

 – The Sunday Times commenting on Porto Montenegro.

-There are no discount stores, very little riffraff and a lot of clean lines, polished surfaces (chrome, one-way windows, yacht hulls, brass plates etc.), manicured bushes and money in Porto Montenegro.
-That much is plainly obvious.
-Billed as a one of the best tourist investment options in the region over the last 25 years, this is luxury packaged as attainable to all according to VisitMontenegro.com who claim that ‘affordable prices will surprise you in this luxurious complex’.
-The developers have certainly done their damndest, and they are not done yet with plans afoot for yet more luxury this and high-end that.
+There is no tourist tat here and very little riffraff, but there are a lot of clean lines, polished surfaces (chrome, one-way windows, yacht hulls, brass plates etc.), manicured bushes and money, the latter an obvious observation when snooping around here.
+Billed as a one of the best investment options in the region over the last 25 years, this is luxury packaged as attainable to all according to VisitMontenegro.com, they claiming that ‘affordable prices will surprise you in this luxurious complex’.
+The developers have certainly done their damndest, and they are not done yet – plans are afoot for even more luxury this and high-end that.
 Build it and they will come?
-Porto Montenegro certainly thinks so.
+Porto Montenegro certainly thinks/hopes so.